 Surfside Beach Renourishment Project FAQs

-Recap of Community Meeting on Beach Renourishment (June 6, 2019)
+Community Meeting on Beach Renourishment (Video)

 Beach Renourishment Project rendering

-To view a progress map for the Beach Renourishment Project, please visit the U.S. Army Corps of Engineers website at: Surfside Beach Renourishment Construction Project Maps
+To view a progress map for the Beach Renourishment Project, please visit the U.S. Army Corps of Engineers website at Surfside Beach Renourishment Construction Project Maps